Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: Simulation Studies

 \subsection{Comparing the $N$-in-1 System with Multiple 1-in-1 AWE Systems}

-Considering the Question (a) posed Section \ref{sec:motivation}, while many ReP2H projects have invested in $N$-in-1 AWE systems, academic research has predominantly focused on 1-in-1 systems.
-To fill this gap, it is essential to analyze the differences between these two configurations in terms of flexibility, energy efficiency, and other aspects.
-This section conducts a comparative study to address these differences.

-The 4-in-1 system with a 4,000 Nm$^3$/h-rated capacity, as described in Section \ref{sec:setting}, is compared with four 1-in-1 systems operating in parallel, each with a 1,000 Nm$^3$/h rated capacity, given the load reference signal shown in Fig. \ref{fig:4valve}(a).
-Parameters for the 1-in-1 systems are also based on the test platform at \emph{Beijing Power Equipment Group} \cite{li2024optimization}.
-The stack settings for the 1-in-1 systems are identical to those of the 4-in-1 system, with the parameters of BoP components scaled proportionally to $1/N$ of the 4-in-1 system.
-For a fair comparison, the 1-in-1 systems are also controlled using the proposed NMPC, with $N$ set to 1 and other settings unchanged.
-Given that AWE systems require 40 minutes to 1 hour for a full cold startup, and the focus here is on the varying-load operation, we assume that all four 1-in-1 systems remain in operation.
-Startup and shutdown scheduling is excluded and left for future studies.
+To address Question 1 in Section \ref{sec:intro}, we compare $N$-in-1 and traditional 1-in-1 AWE systems in terms of flexibility and efficiency.
+Although many ReP2H projects adopt $N$-in-1 configurations, most studies focus on 1-in-1 systems.
+A systematic comparison is therefore needed.

+We compare the 4,000 Nm$^3$/h-rated 4-in-1 system in Section \ref{sec:setting} with four parallel 1,000 Nm$^3$/h-rated 1-in-1 systems under the same load reference in Fig. \ref{fig:4valve}(a).
+The 1-in-1 parameters are based on the same experimental system, with identical stack settings and proportionally scaled BoP components.
+For consistency, the same {MIQP-MPC} is applied with $N=1$ and unchanged settings.

 As in Section \ref{sec:casebase}, the initial temperatures of the stacks in the 1-in-1 systems are set to 85~$^\circ$C, 70~$^\circ$C, 55~$^\circ$C, and 40~$^\circ$C, respectively, with the initial temperature of the separators to be 65 $^\circ$C, and the initial HTO concentration at 1.2\%.

+{ Since 1-in-1 systems can be started up and shut down independently, two operating settings are considered for the four independent 1-in-1 systems: a) all four 1-in-1 systems remain online; and b) the 1-in-1 systems are allowed to switch between online and offline states every 10 minutes according to the available power.
+The number of online systems is determined by $ N^\text{on} = \max\{ 0 , \min\{4, \lceil P_{\text{tot}}^{\text{ref}} / \overline{P}^\text{ele} \rceil \} \}$.

-Fig. \ref{fig:four1in1} presents the simulation results for the four 1-in-1 systems, while Fig. \ref{fig:comp1in1} compares the lye flow control and temperature responses during the initial phase.
+Figs. \ref{fig:four1in1} and \ref{fig:four1in1onoff} present the simulation results under settings a) and b), respectively.
+Figs. \ref{fig:compcir}(c) and \ref{fig:compcir}(d) compare the lye flow control and temperature responses during the initial phase before on-off switching occurs.

-By comparing the results of the 4-in-1 system in Sections \ref{sec:casebase} and \ref{sec:comparetopo} with the 1-in-1 systems, we can find that the behaviors of the two configurations are largely similar.
-As discussed in Section \ref{sec:casebase}, under the equimarginal principle, stacks evenly share power to maximize hydrogen production.
-In the 1-in-1 systems, the independence of temperature and lye flow control leads to nearly identical control actions under the same objectives.
+For the all-online setting, the 4-in-1 system and the four 1-in-1 systems show similar behavior over the 8-hour simulation, except during startup.
+As discussed in Section \ref{sec:casebase}, the equimarginal principle leads to nearly uniform power sharing to maximize hydrogen production.
+For the four 1-in-1 systems, independent temperature and lye-flow control results in similar control actions under the same objective.